rambod/MailToolsBox/README.md

 ## Validation and templates

-- Addresses are normalized with `email-validator` when validation is enabled.
+- Addresses are normalized with `email-validator` only when you opt in via `validate_emails=True` and install the optional extra: `pip install "MailToolsBox[validation]"`.
 - Templates use Jinja2 with autoescape for HTML and XML.
 - HTML sending includes a plain text alternative for better deliverability.